-For 524A, in AY 2016-2017, the target was met with 100% of candidates passing.
+For the M.Ed.
+524A, Gifted Education candidates, in AY 2016-2017, the target was met with 100% of candidates passing.
 Candidates showed that they can plan and implement a lesson based on differentiation of content and process in teaching the gifted.
 Candidates were required to use two to three concepts for differentiating content and the same number for differentiating process.
 From the distribution of choices, there was an even distribution of differentiating content through Abstractness, Complexity and Variety of Subjects and Themes, Organization for Learning Value, The Study of People, and The Study of Methods.
 Open-endedness, Group Interaction, Evidence of Reasoning, and Variety as the most frequently implemented concepts in differentiating process.
+In AY 2017-2018, the target was met with 100% of candidates passing and candidates again were required to use two to three concepts for differentiating content and the same number for differentiating process.
+From the distribution of choices, there was an even distribution of differentiating content through Abstractness, Complexity, Variety, and the Study of Methods.
+Higher Levels of Thinking, Open-Endedness, Discovery, Evidence of Reasoning, Freedom of Choice, Group Interaction, Pacing, and as the most frequently implemented concepts in differentiating process.
+The difference between the two years was, was to ensure alignment to the revised NAGC/CEC standards in AY 2017-2018.
 Candidates shared their journal reflections about their Content and Process Differentiation Lessons with each other such that candidates could learn from each other and provide feedback.
 The main theme expressed from the reflections that candidates shared was how exciting it was to see the differentiation work from their plans.
-Most of the candidates are experienced teachers but are learning a different manner of teaching as they prepare to teach the gifted.
-Their previous experience was to be very structured in their teaching and through the Content and Process Differentiation Lessons, they became more open in their teaching and provided their students with more open-endedness, variety, freedom of choice, and discovery learning.
+Most of the candidates are experienced teachers but are learning a different manner of teaching at they prepare to teach the gifted.
+Their previous experience was to be very structured in their teaching and through the Content and Process Differentiation Lessons, they became more open in their teaching and provided their students with more openendedness, variety, freedom of choice, and discovery learning.
 Their students engaged in more inquiry-based, problem-based, and project-based learning than previously.
 Candidates were thrilled and amazed at what their students learned.
 The application of the candidates' discipline-specific content knowledge and skills of differentiation in professional practice was very successful.
 The plan of action was to revise assessments to ensure alignment to revised NAGC/CEC standards.